La-Lojban/lojban.pw/pages/books/learn-lojban.md

 <td> as in <i>b<u>oy</u></i></td></tr>
 </tbody></table>

-As for consonants they are pronounced like in English or Latin, but there are several differences:
+As for consonants, they are pronounced like in English or Latin, but there are several differences:

 <table>
 <tbody><tr>